spacecataz/python_syntax/primer01_basics.md

 What we did here was execute the function __len__, stored in dictionary _d2_ under key _'len'_, by handing it list _l2_ stored in _d2_ under key _'l2'_.
 Note how we use the syntax: we used parentheses to treat the syntax _d2['len']_ as if we had called __len__ explicitly.
 This natural way to store and access objects in complicated structures is one of Python's strengths.

+In scientfic programming, a common way to leverage dictionaries is as an organizational tool for datasets.
+For example, a satellite data file may have timeseries data for magnetic fields, plasma measurements, and others.
+The data *belong* together and share a common time axes.
+In this case, a dictionary can gather that data together.
+If `sat` is your data dictionary, `sat['time']` would contain your time array, `sat['bx']` would contain your x-component of the magnetic field, etc. Each dictionary value would be an array, each with the same shape as the time array.
+This makes for easy plotting and a natural way to access data values by name.